 Have you ever tried to think of all the different fruits that start with the letter T?
 In this article, we have compiled information regarding some amazing fruits that start with T such as favorites like the “Tangerine” and lesser-known fruits like “Toronja”.
-We have found 25 different fruit beginning with T that are delicious and sometimes weird.
+We have found 25 different fruit beginning with T that are exotic, delicious and sometimes weird.

 Many people love to eat fruit because it tastes good and is a healthy alternative to sweet treats.
 While most fruit are super tasty, many also provide great for your health because they are packed with vitamins and antioxidants.
 Fruit has many health benefits; it helps one to stay healthy, improve memory, and some say it even makes you smarter.